-- 1.1.12 Key principles of SPP (Scottish Government, 2014) on road drainage and the water environment are: - supporting delivery of infrastructure, for example transport, education, energy, digital and water; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality. - supporting climate change mitigation and adaptation including taking account of flood risk; - making efficient use of existing capacities of land, buildings and infrastructure including supporting town centre and regeneration priorities; and - having regard to the principles for sustainable land use set out in the Land Use Strategy. - 1.1.13 SPP sets out subject policy guidance on Road Drainage and the Water Environment in "Flood Risk and Drainage" (paragraphs 254 to 268).
-SPP encourages planning authorities to take the probability of flooding from all sources (coastal, fluvial (water course), pluvial (surface water), groundwater, sewers and blocked culverts) and the risks involved with such flooding into account when preparing development plans and determining planning applications.
+1.1.12 Key principles of SPP on road drainage and the water environment are:

-1.1.14 The following Planning Advice Notes (PANs) published by the Scottish Government provide further guidance on specific topics.
-Documents of relevance to road drainage and the water environment are summarised in Table 9 below.
+- supporting delivery of infrastructure, for example transport, education, energy, digital and water; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality. - supporting climate change mitigation and adaptation including taking account of flood risk; - making efficient use of existing capacities of land, buildings and infrastructure including supporting town centre and regeneration priorities; and - having regard to the principles for sustainable land use set out in the Land Use Strategy. - 1.1.13 SPP sets out subject policy guidance on Road Drainage and the Water Environment in "Flood Risk and Drainage" (paragraphs 254 to 268).
+SPP encourages planning authorities to take the probability of flooding from all sources (coastal, fluvial (water course), pluvial (surface water), groundwater, sewers and blocked culverts) and the risks involved with such flooding into account when preparing development plans and determining planning applications. - 1.1.14 The following PANs published by the Scottish Government provide further guidance on specific topics.
+Documents of relevance to road drainage and the water environment are summarised in Table 6 below.

-Reference Title Summary of Document PANs PANs PAN 61 Planning and Sustainable Urban Drainage Systems (2001) Provides good practice advice for planners and the development industry on the implementation of Sustainable Urban Drainage Systems (SuDS) (now referred to as Sustainable Drainage Systems in latest guidance) to aid the introduction of more sustainable developments.
-PAN 69 Planning and Building Standards Advice on Flooding (2004) Provides background information and best practice advice in support of the former SPP7 (Planning and Flooding) which has now been consolidated into SPP, and the Technical Handbooks published by the Scottish Building Standards Agency that provide guidance for the Building (Scotland) Regulations 2004.
-This Advice Note focuses on the responsibilities of local authorities and developers in ensuring that future built development is not located in areas with a significant risk of flooding, including functional flood plains.
+Reference Title Summary of Document PANs PAN 61 Planning and Sustainable Urban Drainage Systems (2001) Provides good practice advice for planners and the development industry on the implementation of Sustainable Urban Drainage Systems (SuDS) (now referred to as Sustainable Drainage Systems in latest guidance) to aid the introduction of more sustainable developments. ing Advice on Flood Government, 2015) PAN 69: Planning and Building Standards Advice on Flooding (Scottish Executive 2004) has been superseded with Online Planning Advice.
+It provides background information and best practice advise in support of The Flood Risk Management (Scotland) Act 2009 and SPP.
 PAN 79 Water and Drainage (2006) Clarifies the role of the planning authority in setting the direction of development to inform the planning and delivery of new water infrastructure in a coordinated way.
 It explains the roles of Scottish Water and SEPA and encourages joint working in order to ensure a common understanding of capacity constraints and agreement on the means of their removal.
 It advises on the appropriateness of private schemes and the handling of Scottish Water developments.

-1.1.15 Table 10 below provides a summary of the key development plan policies for CNPA that are of relevance to Road Drainage and Water Environment, while Table 11 provides a summary of key development plan policies for PKC.
+1.1.15 Table 7 below provides a summary of key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans) having regard to the overall compliance of the proposed scheme in relation to national, regional and local policy.